Skip to content

 Linux ~/.config/bibliogon/

-You can delete this directory at any time; the launcher asks you to pick the install folder again on the next start.
+You can delete this directory at any time; the launcher asks you to pick the install folder again on the next start (or shows the welcome flow if no install is found).

 Uninstalling